MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-GST-on-Advance-Payment-made-to-Vendor.md

 The process of GST calculation on advance payment to vendor has been explained in this document.

-### Create a General Journal or a Bank or Cash Payment Voucher
+### Create a general journal or a bank or cash payment voucher

 1. Choose the ![img](image/search.jpg)icon, enter **General Journal** or **Bank Payment Voucher** or **Cash Payment Voucher**, and then choose the related link.
 2. Select **Vendor** in account type and select relevant **Vendor Code**, GST vendor type and registration number should be filled in vendor master.